 The toms are a significant improvement from the TD-50K too.
-I have one PD-108-BC, a 10-inch super sensitive pad.
+It has one PD-108-BC, a 10-inch super sensitive pad.
 It features in the same category as the PD-140-DS snare.

-It allows for many different sounds on the super-real rim.
-Hence, rolls feel and sound more realistic than what you get in many e-sets in the same price range.
-It has improved triggering that alternate between the same samples, eliminating the overly consistent machine-gun-like sound.
+This allows for many different sounds on the super-realistic rim.
+Therefore, rolls feel more realistic than what you get in many e-sets in the same price range.
+It has improved triggering that alternates between the same samples, eliminating the overly consistent machine-gun-like noise.

-Two PD-128-BC pads work as floor tomes.
-They are bigger, 12 inches, and stand to any side of the snare.
+Two PD-128-BC pads work as floor toms.
+They are 12 inches and stand to each side of the digital snare.
 They are on a whole new level compared to other toms by Roland.

 The bass drum is another upgrade you will love.
 It is bigger than the KD-120-BK of the TD-50K.
 Although heavier, it feels more like any other model from Roland.

-The TD-50KV features VH-13 hi-hat, the older brother of the VH-11 in the TD-50K.
-This hi-hat is a wonderful piece of technology with more realistic sounding.
+The TD50KV features a VH-13 hi-hat, the older brother of the VH-11 in the TD-50K.
+This hi-hat is a wonderful piece of technology that sounds more realistic.
 It is fully mountable, and its sensors are stronger.

-I enjoyed playing the pad as it is comfortable.
-For those who love realism, this is one option you will enjoy.
+I enjoyed playing the cymbal as it’s comfortable.
+For those who love realism, this is one feature you will enjoy.

 Along with the hi-hat, the ride cymbals are another expressive and versatile instrument that comes with this kit.
 It is wonderful that Roland invested greatly in upgrading this kit.

-The TD-50KV comes with bigger crash cymbals, same as better toms and hi-hat.
-They come as CY-14C and CY-15R, all two inches bigger than what you get in most other kits.
+The TD 50KV comes with bigger crash cymbals.
+They come as CY-14C and CY-15R, and all are two inches bigger than what you get in most other kits.

 The crashes offer an excellent response, which includes sensitivity and playing, more like acoustic cymbals.
 As such, one can create genuine sounding cymbal swells.
 This is something that has never been achieved before in any electronic drum set.

 On the CY-15R is an additional cymbal bell response.
-This was built to work as a ride cymbal pad.
+This was built to work as a ride cymbal.
 With these features, you get a more realistic sound than you would in earlier versions.

 Since the drum bass is heavier and feels more like an acoustic, you would expect to get a stronger hold.
-This is why the kit comes with two large and solid legs one ether side.
+This is why the kit comes with two large and solid legs on either side.
 They keep upright and in place.

-The pads rack strong enough to ensure everything stays in place while you play.
-Hence, you can enjoy long hours of beating without feeling strained.
+The pads rack is strong enough to ensure everything stays in place while you play.
+So you can enjoy long hours of beating without feeling strained.
 If that doesn’t make you want to click “add to cart”, I don’t know what will.

 The TD-50 drum module has been widely commended for its exceptional looks and performance.
 It is the same one you would find with the TD-50K.

 However, it comes with ultra-sensitive drums.
-This makes it sound to produce better sounds than the earlier versions.
+This helps it produce better sounds than the earlier versions.